Disaster Relief Fundraising for Rescue Missions

 A universal charitable tax deduction is not just good policy – it’s essential for the future of philanthropy.
 Encouraging generosity strengthens communities, supports critical human services, and protects the longevity of our most beloved and trusted organizations.

 If you’ve read this far, thank you!
-Now here’s your homework: Contact your senators and representatives and encourage them to vote YES on the Charitable Act as it makes its way through the Senate and Congress right now.
+Now here’s your homework: Contact your senators and representatives and encourage them to vote YES on the Charitable Act as it makes its way through the Senate right now.

 It’s up to us as leaders in philanthropy to rally our policy makers to make the Charitable Act a reality.